turingcompl33t/systems-bibliography/README.md

 ## Systems Bibliography

 This repository contains an annotated bibliography that I've built from my readings in computer systems research.
+At this point, the contents of the bibliography extend beyond what is traditionally considered the domain of "computer systems", but I'm keeping the title anyway.

+Where possible, I maintain cross-references between entries of the bibliography.

 ### Contents